 The NSPS for New Residential Wood Heaters

-This revision impacts wood and pellet stoves, outdoor hydronic heaters, and wood warm air furnaces.
+This revision impacts new residential wood and pellet stoves, hydronic heaters, and wood warm air furnaces.
 HPBA's legal, research, and legislative staff have worked hard to effect a positive outcome for our industry, members, and the public.

 - General Information for Retailers and Distributors

 - FAQs on What Retailers Need to Know about Hangtags, Labels, and Owner's Manuals

 - Letter from Congress to EPA Administrator McCarthy on Wood Warm Air Furnaces (November 2014)